Views of the Southern Alps from an Air New Zealand flight

 When you arrive in New Zealand there will be a few things you notice straight away:

-• Everyone is friendly and smiling at you, even in an airport.
-Don't worry it's normal, you're in New Zealand now!
+• Warm Welcomes: From airport staff to locals, everyone’s friendly and ready to help.
+Don’t worry it’s normal, you’re in New Zealand now!

 Sure, it's a beautiful country, everyone knows that.
 But what you'll notice right away is something different, a connection with people and a real sense of caring.